A twin error gauge for Kaczmarz's iterations: Background theory

-This work pertains to Kaczmarz's method \cite{kaczmarz}, also known as the algebraic reconstruction technique (ART) \cite{gordon_bender,van_dijke}.
-Let $k=1,2,3,\dots$ denote sweeps through the rows of $\bA$, and let $\bx_0$ denote the starting vector.
+Let $k=1,2,3,\dots$ denote full sweeps through the rows of $\bA$, and let $\bx_0$ denote the starting vector.
 Let $\omega \in (0,2)$ be a relaxation parameter, let $\baj^T$ denote the $j$th row of $\bA$, and let $b_j$ denote the $j$th element of $\bb$.
-Then, in the $k$th sweep we sequentially perform the updates
+For every update $i$, a row index $j$ needs to be chosen.
+There are various strategies for picking the row index $j$, for instance randomized or cyclic \cite{Popa2018}; here we consider only cyclic down-sweeps, $j=i$, and up-sweeps, $j=m-i+1$.
+Starting from the common choice $\bx_0 = \zero$, in the $k$th sweep we sequentially perform the updates

-If $\omega = 1$, Kaczmarz's method has a nice geometrical interpretation: each update projects onto hyperplane represented by the $j$th equation.
-There are various strategies for picking the row index $j$, for instance randomized or cyclic \cite{Popa2018}; here we consider only cyclic down-sweeps $j=i$ and up-sweeps $j=m-i+1$.
+If there are rows with zero norm, it is most natural to skip them.
+This is effectively the same as deleting zero rows from $\bA$ and the corresponding entries from $\bb$.
+When $\omega = 1$, Kaczmarz's method has a nice geometrical interpretation: each update projects onto the hyperplane represented by the $j$th equation.